Indulgence Spa Package

 The Chobe National Park is the 2nd largest National Park in Botswana, covering an area of 10,566 square kilometres, and borders the Moremi Game Reserve in the Okavango Delta in the extreme south-west corner, with the Chobe River forming its the northern boundary.

 The Park is most famous for its elephant population.
-Today, it is home to an estimated 100,000 elephants - which is believed to be the highest concentration of elephants found anywhere in the world.
+Today, it is home to over 50,000 elephants - which is believed to be the highest concentration of elephants found anywhere in the world.

 But it is not only elephants that live here in huge numbers - hippos are plentiful, and float lazily in the Chobe River during the day, emerging at dusk to graze along the river banks.
 Large herds of buffalo, zebra and lechwe (a type of antelope) are also common sightings.